 Bring the sherry to a boil in a small saucepan, and then transfer to a bowl adding the sugar and soy sauce.
 Stir until the sugar has dissolved.

-Add the vegetable broth to a large saucepan and add one tablespoon of the sherry mixture.
+Add the vegetable broth to a large saucepan and one tablespoon of the sherry mixture.
 Bring to a boil.
 Drain the green beans and add them to the broth.
-Return the green beans to a boil, then remove from the heat, drain, and let cool.
+Return the green beans to a boil, then remove, drain, and let cool from the heat.